 Campion College was opened in 2006 as Australia’s first liberal arts tertiary college.

 Its Australian origins stem from the Campion Fellowship, a national association of Catholics formed in 1973 to provide adult education programs.
-But the College has a wider and longer history – both international, flowing from its contacts with overseas institutions, in Europe as well as North America, and historical, in relation to the great traditions of higher learning in the liberal arts going back to Plato’s Academy and the medieval universities.
+But the college has a wider and longer history; internationally, from its contacts with institutions in Europe and North America, and historically, relating to the great traditions of higher learning in the liberal arts going back to Plato’s Academy and the medieval universities.

 The College was named after the notable 16th century Oxford scholar and martyr, St Edmund Campion, who had long served as a patron of lay Catholic educational initiatives in Australia, beginning with the Campion Society in the 1930s.